-- 1. Students are allowed to use locks that are not issued by the school.
-The combination and/or a key to the lock must be given to their homeroom teacher. - 2.
-The locker is to be used by one person ONLY.
+- Students must bring their own locks to school.
+There is a limited amount of lock that can be assigned from the guidance office if a student needs one.
+The combination and/or a key to the lock must be given to their homeroom teacher. - The locker is to be used by one person ONLY.
 Sharing lockers is not permitted. - 3.
 Report any malfunctions to the custodian.
 A student is not permitted to alter any part of a locker or permit it to be altered. - 4.
 Keep the locker neat, orderly, and clean.
 Decorations MUST be in good taste and easily removable. - 5.
-Any personally owned locks or items left in lockers after the conclusion of the school year will be removed and discarded. - 6.
-If a student fails to turn in a school issued lock at the end of the year, a \$5.00 fee will be assessed.

-The lockers are property of the Claymont City School District.
+Any personally owned locks or items left in lockers after the conclusion of the school year will be removed and discarded. - If a student fails to turn in a school issued lock at the end of the year, a \$5.00 fee will be assessed. - \\The lockers are property of the Claymont City School District.
 We reserve the right to search the contents at any time.